 Students are able to earn back Merit Points through participation in service-orientated activities.
 Fifteen (15) minutes of service equals 1 Merit Point Credit.
 One hour of service equals 4 Merit Points of credit.
-Common recovery options include Campus Beautification at lunch, service for their teacher or the office, detention, and restorative conferences.
+Common recovery options include Campus Beautification, service for their teacher or the office, detention, and restorative conferences.

-Minor Infraction Merit Recovery 15 Minutes = 1 Merit Point Recovered Serious Infractions to Behavior Expectations Some/all preferred activities may or may not be earned back depending on the severity of the infraction Break or Lunch Time Merit Recovery through public service Restorative Conference with the Teacher, Administrator, Students or Staff Member After School Merit Recovery Restorative Conference, Campus Beautification or Office Detention Extended loss of privilege(s) Friday School (2:30 - 4:00) Suspension (In-school or At-home Suspension)
+Minor Infraction Merit Recovery 15 Minutes = 1 Merit Point Recovered Serious Infractions to Behavior Expectations Some/all preferred activities may or may not be earned back depending on the severity of the infraction Break or Flextime Merit Recovery through public service Restorative Conference with the Teacher, Administrator, Students or Staff Member After School Merit Recovery Restorative Conference, Campus Beautification or Office Detention Extended loss of privilege(s) After School Detention Suspension (In-school or At-home Suspension)

-We hope that student's take responsibility to make arrangements for Merit Recovery with the office; however, the office reserves the right to assign loss recovery.
+We hope that students take responsibility to make arrangements for Merit Recovery with the office; however, the office reserves the right to assign loss recovery.
 Students must be on time and ready to fulfill the responsibilities of the consequence.
 No electronic devices are allowed during Merit Recovery.
 Transportation home is not provided for detention students.
 Transportation is the responsibility of the student and his/her family.
 If, due to an emergency, the student is unable to serve an assigned detention, the parent/guardian must contact the office to reschedule the detention.
 This must occur before the recovery is to be served.